goinnn/django-multiselectfield/README.rst

 2.1 Customizing templates
 --------------------------

-It is possible to customize the HTML of this widget in your form template.
+You can customize the HTML of this widget in your form template.
 To do so, you will need to loop through ``form.{field}.field.choices``.
 Here is an example that displays the field label underneath/after the checkbox for a ``MultiSelectField`` called ``providers``:

 .. code-block:: HTML+Django